3rror-dev/AI-Teaching-Master/README.md

 cd ai-teaching-program
 ```

+2. Set up environment variables
+- Go to (https://aistudio.google.com/app/apikey)[https://aistudio.google.com/app/apikey] and generate an API key
+- Go into .env file and replace "[YOUR GEMINI API KEY HERE]" with your API key.

-2. Run auto-open shortcut
+4. Run auto-open shortcut
 Find the shortcut named `AI Teaching Master` and open it.
 At first the web will say the website is unavaliable.
 Wait for a few moments and it will open.

-3. Using the app
+5. Using the app
 Upon opening the app, you will be met with a login page.
 The password is `study123!`.

 ### For Experts: